JGarza189/oncological-modeling/Supplement/patient-populations.pharmacology.md

 For our study, we chose to model the effects of two common drugs.
 In patiuclar, we incorpated the effects of

-### Chemotherapeutic Drugs Used For The Treatment of Neuroblastoma (American Cancer Society, 2025)
+### Chemotherapeutic Drugs Used For The Treatment of Neuroblastoma (American Cancer Society, 2025) (NIH, 2025).

 - Cyclophosphamide
-- Cisplatin and Carboplatin
 - Vincristine
 - Doxorubicin (Adriamycin)
-- Etoposide
-- Topotecan
+- Cisplatin

 "Doctors give chemo in cycles.
 Treatment is given for a few days in a row, followed by time off to allow the body time to recover.
 The cycles are typically repeated every 3 or 4 weeks.
 The total length of treatment depends on which risk group the child is in – higher risk groups usually require longer treatment (ACS, 2025)."